grafana/agent/docs/sources/flow/reference/components/otelcol.exporter.debug.md

 # otelcol.exporter.debug

-`otelcol.exporter.debug` accepts telemetry data from other `otelcol` components and writes them to the console.
+`otelcol.exporter.debug` accepts telemetry data from other `otelcol` components and writes them to the console (stderr).
+The verbosity of the logs can also be controlled.

-This component writes logs at the info level.
-The [logging config block][] must be configured to write logs at the info level.

 > **NOTE**: `otelcol.exporter.debug` is a wrapper over the upstream
 > OpenTelemetry Collector `debug` exporter.
 Bug reports or feature requests will